-Well, here are a few reasons so many people jump on the junk food train.
+Well, there are a few reasons so many people jump on the junk food train.

 Even if you have only a few dollars, you can go to almost any fast food restaurant and get a meal.

-The same goes for grocery stores.
-Produce and meats are much more expensive than their junk food competitors.
+The same goes for grocery stores; produce and meats are much more expensive than their junk food or unhealthy competitors.

-Junk food is everywhere.
-Everywhere you go you will find vending machines and fast-food restaurants.
+Junk food is everywhere, in vending machines and fast-food restaurants.

 At the click of a button or by simply stating what you need, you can have food in a matter of seconds or minutes.

-People are busy, and this convenience is an easy way to fill up, without the effort of cooking.
+People are busy, and this convenience is an easy way to fill yourself up without the effort of cooking.

 Junk foods are usually sweet, salty or fatty.
 Combinations of these are highly addictive and satisfying.